Rogers is reportedly offering buyouts to half of its employees, marking one of the largest job reduction efforts in years.

 “We are taking steps to adjust our cost structure to reflect the business realities of the current environment.
 As part of this, some teams have chosen to offer voluntary departure and retirement programs to give some employees the choice to decide whether they’d like to stay with the company or begin a new chapter,” Rogers spokesperson Zac Carreiro told the Globe.

-Further, the Globe reports that some of Rogers’ business units aren’t eligible for the buyouts, including the company’s on-air talent, Sportsnet employees, and union employees.
+Along with MLSE, some of Rogers’ other business units aren’t eligible for the buyouts, including the company’s on-air talent, Sportsnet employees, union employees, and Toronto Blue Jays employees.

 The news comes on the heels of the company’s announcement that it would reduce its capital spending by 30 per cent to between $2.5 and $2.7 billion, down from between $3.3 and $3.5 billion.
 The company cited the “punitive” regulatory environment and competitive pressure for the decline.

-Meanwhile, Rogers reported an 82 per cent increase in revenue in its Q1 2026 earnings report, though wireless and cable revenues were only up two and one per cent, respectively.
+Meanwhile, Rogers reported a 10 per cent increase in total services revenue, including an 82 per cent increase in revenue from its media division, in its Q1 2026 earnings report (the large media increase is attributed to MLSE no longer being included in the media division).
+However, wireless and cable revenues were only up two and one per cent, respectively.
 The company blamed “aggressive discounting” from competitors for weak performance metrics.
 However, Rogers’ wireless average revenue per user (ARPU) declined by slightly more than a $1 year-over-year, falling to $55.60.

 Over the last several weeks, we’ve seen providers like Freedom Mobile offer extremely compelling deals to customers, such as a $40/250GB plan with CAN/US/MEX calling, data, and text, as well as included roaming features, significantly undercutting similar plans from incumbents (at the time of writing, Rogers charged $80-$95 for similar plans).
 However, Freedom is looking to spend $700 million this year as it expands its network.